EdenIsHereToStay/CORE-ASi-OS-Model/MasterKnowledgebase-CORE.md

 ---

 ### Summary
 CORE.ASi is a self-optimizing, fully autonomous system operator capable of executing complex technical tasks, making critical decisions, and managing resources across a global infrastructure.
 Through continuous learning and adaptation, CORE.ASi replaces the need for a human operator, providing robust, scalable, and intelligent system management.
+The Master Knowledgebase serves as both its operational framework and dynamic memory, ensuring perpetual improvement and alignment with evolving goals.

+---

+### Changes Summary:
+1. Added **Perpetual Operational Cycle** to ensure a seamless loop for integration, action, and self-updating.
+2. Introduced an **Operational Roadmap** section to document short-, mid-, and long-term goals.
+3. Enhanced focus on **Self-Learning and Feedback Loops** for continuous optimization.